Try, Try, Try: Music video

 The music video for "Try, Try, Try" was a very different approach for a Pumpkins video, featuring only Corgan seated in a chair, despite instrumentation in the song from the other band members.
 The video was directed by Jonas Åkerlund and was adapted from a short film he made entitled Try, which followed the story of two homeless drug addicts named Linda and Max in Sweden.
 The video juxtaposes the somewhat upbeat music with graphic footage of a drug overdose, prostitution, and larceny.
 In contrast, there is also a very vibrantly happy dream sequence past the middle of the video, featuring a "perfect family" that suddenly takes an extreme turn for the worse.
 The video ends with Linda in hospital, now recovering from a heroin overdose and having suffered a miscarriage with Max holding her hand and hugging her.
 The fifteen-minute short film version, Try, expands the footage of the music video greatly; Linda is also heard in a voiceover waxing philosophically about her situation during the entire film.
 Sparse ambient sections of the song are used in this version of the video and Corgan is nowhere to be seen.
 The long version also features an alternate ending, where Linda dies of her overdose and when Max goes to her hospital room (which is mirrored from the music video edit), but it is empty, making him realize that he is too late.
 Linda's funeral takes place after this, where the coffin goes into the incinerator and the incinerator is sealed shut, ending the video.
 Both the music video and the short film are available on the DVD version of the Pumpkins' Greatest Hits Video Collection.

-The extended version of the video never saw much airtime, however, as its graphic content caused it to be banned from MTV very early on.
-However, the music video edit had a limited rotation on the channel as it was only allowed during nighttime.